Specialist Education

 Key Stage 3 is a crucial and exciting part of a child’s education.
 Our students are exposed to new people, new ways of working, new subjects and new challenges.

 At Spring Hill, we are proud of the progression our students make through Key Stage 3 and the opportunities they have open to them.
-In the classroom, students have the opportunity to study Drama, Art, ICT, Technology and Humanities in addition to Music, Maths, English, Science and PSHE remain a core focus of our curriculum too, as we prepare young people for their transition to Year 10 and their GCSE years.
+In the classroom, students have the opportunity to study Art, ICT, Technology and Humanities in addition to Music, Maths, English, Science and PSHE remain a core focus of our curriculum too, as we prepare young people for their transition to Year 10 and their GCSE years.
 We offer a variety of GCSE’s, BTEC’s, Unit Awards and other qualifications that enable all our young people to achieve at their own level before moving on to their chosen Post 16 provision.
 All students receive regular, high-quality independent careers advice and we tailor ‘A’ level opportunities for young people who are able to access these.

 Semi-Formal Pathway